esbatiehsan/capstone-project/data-source-and-dictionary/README.md

 ### Data Source
 The majority of data used in this project was acquired from two separate sources.

-National Climatic Data Center was the source of hourly weather data.
+The National Climatic Data Center was the source of hourly weather data.
 This [dataset](https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ncdc:C00532/html) can be accessed for different stations via the official API.

-Airline on-time performance data was sourced form the Bureau of Transportation Statistics via its [website](https://www.transtats.bts.gov/DL_SelectFields.asp?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr).
+Airline on-time performance data was sourced from the Bureau of Transportation Statistics via its [website](https://www.transtats.bts.gov/DL_SelectFields.asp?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr).

 ### Data Dictionary
 The columns for my dataset are as follows: